The syntax of SELECT is relatively complex. This section describes the SIMPLE SELECT syntax.

 | FIRST | NEXT | Specifies the number of rows or the percentage of rows to be returned as the first or next result. | |

-| rowcount | percent PERCENT | Use rowcount to specify the number of rows to return. rowcount must be a number or an expression that evaluates to a number.
-If a negative value is specified, rowcount is treated as 0.
-If rowcount is greater than the number of available rows starting from rowcount+1, all available rows are returned.
+| rowcount | percent PERCENT | Use the rowcount option to specify the number of rows to return. rowcount must be a number or an expression that evaluates to a number.
+If a negative number is specified, rowcount is treated as 0.
+If rowcount exceeds the number of available rows starting from rowcount+1, all available rows are returned.
 If rowcount contains a fractional part, it is truncated.
 If rowcount is NULL, 0 rows are returned.
-Use percent PERCENT to specify the percentage of the total number of rows to return. percent must be a number or an expression that evaluates to a number.
-If a negative value is specified, percent is treated as 0.
+Use percent PERCENT to specify the percentage of the total number of specified rows to return. percent must be a number or an expression that evaluates to a number.
+If a negative number is specified, percent is treated as 0.
 If percent is NULL, 0 rows are returned.
 If neither rowcount nor percent is specified, 1 row is returned. |

 |

-| ONLY | WITH TIES | Specify ONLY to return the specified number of rows or the specified percentage of rows.
-Specify WITH TIES to return additional rows that have the same sort key as the last fetched row.
+| ONLY | WITH TIES | Use ONLY to specify the number of rows or the percentage of rows to return.
+Use WITH TIES to return additional rows that have the same sort key as the last retrieved row.
 If WITH TIES is specified, the ORDER BY clause must also be specified.
-If ORDER BY is not specified, no additional rows are returned. |
+If ORDER BY is not specified, additional rows are not returned. |

 |